-My approach to every concern my patients share with me is to get to the root cause of the symptoms and to actually treat them rather than just cover them up.
-To look and feel great, you need to be physically symptom-free so your hair, skin and body can radiate good health.
+My approach to every concern my patients share with me is to get to the root cause of the symptoms and treat them, rather than just covering them up.
+To look and feel great, you need to be physically symptom-free so that your hair, skin and body can radiate good health.
 And a healthy mood and emotional state are important as well.

 I work with my patients to resolve and clear the emotional and mood-based symptoms of hormonal balance as well as the physical ones.
 I also believe it’s important to remove emotional blocks and barriers and resolve any buried emotions; they may be hidden but often surface during menstruation or menopause as a gift from our body to us to heal them.

 That’s a high price to pay!
 But there are other options.
-Knowledge is power, so let’s take a closer look at what you need to know about chemicals in cosmetics and why it’s important to make better choices when it comes to what we put on our skin and in our bodies.
+Knowledge is power, so let’s take a closer look at what you need to know about chemicals in cosmetics, and how we can make better choices when it comes to what we put on our skin and in our bodies.

 Women Are Exposed to 168 Chemicals A Day